raspberrypilearning/astro-pi-mission-zero/en/step_2.md

 You will need to register for the Mission Zero challenge to allow your students to participate.

-+ Go to the [Mission Zero]() page and click on "Teacher registration"
++ Go to the [Mission Zero](https://trinket.io/mission-zero/register) page and click on "Teacher registration".

-+ Fill out the form and click submit
++ Fill out the form and click submit.

 + An account will be created for you.
 Each account has its own **classroom code** which you will need to provide to your students when they are ready to submit their code.

++ Display your classroom code somewhere accessible to students such as a whiteboard or projector, and begin the activity.

 --- /collapse ---